littleuniversestudios/stackjoy/README.md

 Hint:

->   Strings used within expression must be stricly wrapped by DOUBLE QUOTES
+>   Strings used within expression must be strictly wrapped by DOUBLE QUOTES
 >   "my string " is a valid string, 'my string' is NOT a valid string